Thilo Sarrazin: Immigration, Islam and social welfare

 Sarrazin advocates a restrictive immigration policy with the exception of the highly skilled and the reduction of state welfare benefits.
 In September 2009, his views on economic and immigration policy in Berlin were published in Lettre International, a German cultural quarterly, and caused severe reactions.
 In it he described many Arab and Turkish immigrants as unwilling to integrate.
 He said, among other things:

 Integration requires effort from those that are to be integrated.
 I will not show respect for anyone who is not making that effort.
 I do not have to acknowledge anyone who lives by welfare, denies the legitimacy of the very state that provides that welfare, refuses to care for the education of his children and constantly produces new little headscarf-girls.
 This holds true for 70 percent of the Turkish and 90 percent of the Arab population in Berlin.

-End of August 2010, Sarrazin's book Deutschland schafft sich ab (Germany Abolishes Itself) was published, and within two months, it became the best-selling book on politics by a German-language author in a decade, with overall sales hitting 1.1 million copies and the first editions sold out within a matter of hours or days.
+End of August 2010, Sarrazin's book Deutschland schafft sich ab (Germany Abolishes Itself) was published, and within two months, it became the best-selling book on politics by a German-language author in a decade, with overall sales hitting 1.1 million copies.
+The first edition of his book sold out within a few days.
+By the end of the year, the book had become Germany's number 1 hard-cover non-fiction bestseller for the year and was still at the top of the lists.
 In the 13th edition Sarrazin added a foreword commenting on the nationwide debate his book has sparked.
 As of May 2011, 1.5 million copies had been sold.

 In 2010, he was quoted as writing regarding Islam, "No other religion in Europe makes so many demands.
 No immigrant group other than Muslims is so strongly connected with claims on the welfare state and crime.
 No group emphasizes their differences so strongly in public, especially through women's clothing.
 In no other religion is the transition to violence, dictatorship and terrorism so fluid."

 In 2010, Sarrazin's book came under criticism for claiming that Germany's immigrant Muslim population is reluctant to integrate and tends to rely more on social services than to be productive.
 Moreover, he calculated that their population growth may well overwhelm the German population within a couple of generations at the current rate, and that their intelligence was lower.
 He proposed stringent reforms for the welfare system to rectify the problems.

-The first edition of his book sold out within a few days.
-By the end of the year, the book had become Germany's number 1 hard-cover non-fiction bestseller for the year and was still at the top of the lists.
+In an interview with Die Zeit in 2026, Sarrazin declined to state for whom, if anyone, he would vote for in the next federal election.
+Sarrazin bemoaned conspiracy theories and the "völkisch wing" of Alternative for Germany (AfD), as represented by Björn Höcke, but implied openness to "conservative", pro-NATO factions within AfD.
+In the same interview, he furthered previous statements regarding immigrants and Islam, stating that women who wear hijab "separate themselves from majority society (Mehrheitsgesellschaft)".
+Sarrazin evaluated the impacts of Germany Abolishes Itself in public discourse positively, stating that it ignited necessary conversations.